royfrancis/workshop-template-rmd-travis/README.md

 ![](data/common/versioning.png)

-Overview of the repo.
 The source content is maintained in the master branch.
-Last edit for each workshop is tagged as such **v1911** denoting YYMM.
+The source gets a new commit id anytime new content is pushed.
 The rendered material is maintained on the gh-pages branch under separate folders.
-These folder have the same format YYMM.
+These folders have the format YYMM.
+The contents of this folder is overwritten with a new push unless the directory name is changed (*output_dir* in `_site.yml`).
+For convenience, last commit in the master branch for each workshop can be tagged as such **v1911** denoting YYMM.
+This can be used to easily connect a folder on gh-pages to the commit ID of the source code that produced it.

 ### Travis-CI